 My husband and his sisters have a history of cancer on both sides of their family tree.
 I’m adopted, so I don’t know my inherited medical stuff.
 As a result, we’re all trying to be proactive with nutrition changes to counteract whatever hand genetics dealt us.
-(That said, I’ll fight to the teeth to hang on to my martinis!)
-But that’s why coming up with recipes that don’t use refined white sugar or white flour is important to me.
+That’s why coming up with recipes that don’t use refined white sugar or white flour is important to me.
 It’s also why I place such an emphasis on natural, homemade cleaners and replacing processed food with homemade mixes.

-That doesn’t mean I want my food to taste like cardboard.
-So, I bought three dozen bananas last week determined to find a recipe for banana bread without sugar that we’d all enjoy.
+But I don’t want to spend my life eating food that tastes like cardboard, either.
+So, last week I bought three dozen bananas and set out to create a recipe for banana bread without sugar that we’d all enjoy.
 Now that I’ve done it, if I don’t see another banana before the end of the year, I’d be fine with that.

 Replacing Sugar In Banana Bread

 I tried a number of things to replace the sugar in my normal banana bread recipe.
 Both honey and agave are on the no-no list according to Dr. Quillan, so I tried batches with straight stevia (awful!) and 100% maple syrup (which changed the flavor too much).
 What I needed was something unrefined yet sweet.